hoferand/rust-calculator/README.md

 ### Variables

 It is also possible to use variables to store results and reuse it in other calculations.
+The variable names may only consist of letters `a-zA-Z` and numbers `0-9`, but cannot start with a number.
 ```
 > a = 5 * 6
 = 30